Skip to main content

 The reason this works: when your account drops, you're calculating the recovery on a smaller base.
 If you lose 20% of $25,000, you've got $20,000 left.
 The $5,000 you need back is 25% of $20,000, not 20%.

 Think of it like climbing out of a well.
-Every foot you fall, the walls don't just stay the same distance apart.
-They get closer together.
-A 10% fall is a short climb in a wide well, plenty of room to grab the walls and pull yourself up.
+Every foot you fall, the walls get narrower.
+A 10% fall is a short climb in a wide well.
 A 50% fall puts you in a narrow shaft where every handhold barely moves you upward.

 Recovery Requirements at Different Levels